awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_recon.md

 ### Finding description<a name="recon8_description"></a>

-**An IAM user invoked an API commonly used to discover the permissions associated with various resources in your AWS account\.**
+**A principal invoked an API commonly used to discover the permissions associated with various resources in your AWS account\.**

-This finding informs you that a specific IAM user in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This IAM user has no prior history of invoking this API\.
+This finding informs you that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline\.
+This principal has no prior history of invoking this API\.
 Your credentials might be compromised\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 This finding is triggered when resource access permissions in your AWS account are probed under suspicious circumstances\.
-For example, if an IAM user with no prior history of doing so, invoked the DescribeInstances API\.
+For example, if a principal with no prior history of doing so, invoked the DescribeInstances API\.
 An attacker might use stolen credentials to perform this reconnaissance of your AWS resources in order to find valuable information or determine the capabilities of the credentials they already have\.

 ## Recon:IAMUser/UserPermissions<a name="recon9"></a>